 Alternatively, City has subscriptions to the following resources, items from which can be linked to from Moodle:

-You may only make this type of material available to students on Moodle by using links.
+You should only make this type of material available to students on Moodle by using links.
 It is not usually permissible to upload personal copies of articles, whether from City subscriptions, other institutions or obtained commercially.

 To make online journal articles available via Moodle, follow these instructions: